 1. Lift your arms over your head, connect the palms and stretch the fingers.

-side, stay like that for 3 deep breaths and then alternate to the other side.
+2. Secondly, lean to one side, stay in this position for 3 breaths, then alternate to the other side.

 Final Thoughts On Easy Yoga Moves At Work: